Kairotic/coding-with-knots/quipu.md

-To get a first understanding of the types of structures present in a quipu, a simple parser for the data was constructed which then converted the data into a form readable by the common command line application Graphviz.
+To get a first understanding of the types of structures present in a quipu, a simple parser for the data was constructed which then converted the data into a form readable by the common command line application Graphviz[@Gansner00anopen].
 This convenient way to automatically layout tree structures provided us with a schematic representation of the structure of the record, with knots and colours.